All Case Files

 Logo system

-A symbol and wordmark in one PNG.
 No safe space, no placement rules, no misuse cases.

-Color & type
+Colour & type

-Whatever the deck template defaulted to.
 No primary, no secondary, no display face.

 Touchpoints